Rebecca Evans (soprano): Honours and awards

-She is an Honorary Fellow of the Royal Welsh College of Music and Drama and was awarded an honorary degree, Doctor of Music, from the University of Glamorgan in 1997.
-She is also vice-president of the Welsh homelessness charity Shelter Cymru and Patron of Music in Hospitals Cymru/Wales.
+Evans is an Honorary Fellow of the Royal Welsh College of Music and Drama and was awarded an honorary degree, Doctor of Music, from the University of Glamorgan in 1997.
+She is also vice-president of Wales and Patron of Music in Hospitals Cymru/Wales.

 On 1 May 2009, Evans was awarded an honorary degree Doctor of Music from the University of Wales.